Saint Vincent Ferrer Catholic Church Infant Baptism Information

 When and where are Baptism Preparation classes held?

 The classes are held at the Parish Office, on the second Thursday of every month.
 The classes last approximately 90 minutes.
-To register, call 561-276-6892 and ask for Deacon Frank Iovine.
+To register, call 561-276-6892 and leave a message for Rusty Skinner.

 Who should attend?

 It is important that both parents attend, even if one is not Catholic.
 Exceptions are made if there are custody issues or other concerns.
 Godparents are highly encouraged to attend classes too.

 Can we attend a class in another parish?